What is Vanos?

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Vanos (fluocinonide topical)?
+What other drugs will affect Vanos?

-It is not likely that other drugs you take orally or inject will have an effect on topically applied fluocinonide.
+Medicine used on the skin is not likely to be affected by other drugs you use.
 But many drugs can interact with each other.
-Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell each of your healthcare providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 More about Vanos (fluocinonide topical)

 - Check interactions

 - Generic availability

 Related treatment guides